nttbdrk25/MRAP/README.md

 # Multiple channel-spatial residual attentive patterns for lightweight networks in image classification
 **Abstract:**
-attention mechanism allows deep convolutional networks to concentrate on the important patterns instead of learning on the less useful ones during the learning process.
+Attention mechanism allows deep convolutional networks to concentrate on the important patterns instead of learning on the less useful ones during the learning process.
 However, the discriminative power of current attention modules is still at a modest level because they have just addressed either one type of global channel-wise patterns or an expensive combination of two kinds of squeezes.
 In the case of using two types of those, the resultant weight volume has been less discriminative information caused by two separate excitation perceptrons with a double increase of computational complexity.
 To deal with these problems, an efficient attention module for lightweight networks is proposed by addressing two novel components of residual attentive information for a given tensor as follows: i) top-n multiple channel-based residual attentive patterns with a unitary excitation perceptron, and ii) multiple spatial-based residual attentive features.
 A simple fusion of these two attention components forms a robust volume of multiple residual attentive patterns (named MRAP).